MachineLearningJournalClub/THUS-Torun/README.md

 # Description
+Abstract of the paper ???

 # Folders

-- latin_library_text bigger database of txt files
+- library_super_reduced database of txt files from Latin Text Library

-- library reduced and super_reduced smaller version of database

-- corpus0 and corpus2 contain similar text to Gallus, specific authors
+- corpus2 contain similar text to Gallus, specific authors belonging to the same centuries of Gallus.

-- pickle_gallus_related contain the processed vectors from the text of corpus2. how to use the pickle files is in Gallus Notebook.
+- pickle_gallus_related contain the processed vectors from the text of corpus2.
+How to use the pickle files is in 'analysis_from_pickles' notebook

-- pickle_latin_library_text contain the processed vectors from the text of library_reduced.

-- analysis contain different notebooks of analysis
+- analysis contain different notebooks of analysis made for the paper.

 - utils contains different python scripts